by Sarah Chisholm

 In addition, building an emergency fund will provide a safety net for all your regular expenses in case of an unexpected illness or layoff that impacts your pay cheque.
 Ideally an emergency fund should hold enough to cover three months of expenses.

 Step three is to revise your budget as you go forward.
 Update your expenses to show the impact of inflation.
 As credit card debt and line of credits are paid off, build in new goals such as saving for retirement or for a vacation.
 Celebrate when you transition from credit card debt to a flush sinking fund and emergency fund.

 Budgeting is not meant to be simple.
 It is a process of getting your cashflow in line so that you can enjoy life within your means.
 A trusted financial advisor can sit with you to build and review a budget.

-Please reach out to us with any questions you may have.
-See our ad in this week’s North Grenville Times or follow us on Facebook @OFarrellFinancialServicesInc.
+We welcome questions so please reach out!
+See our ad in this week’s North Dundas Times and follow us on Facebook @OFarrellWealth.